ArsEarth/ars-contracts/README.md

   XAR' Dojo World
 - asset
   Contracts related to assets, temporarily independent of the dojo.
   - account
-  Modified from the OpenZeppelin Wallet contract version 0.8.0, the account contract supports two sets of public and private keys and allows for the modification of the public key..
+  Modified from the OpenZeppelin Wallet contract version 0.8.0, the account contract supports two sets of public and private keys and allows for the modification of the public key.
   - xar20
   Based on the OpenZeppelin ERC20 contract.
   - blueprint721
   The blueprint contract obtained after build, adheres to ERC721 rules.
   - blueprint721_offical
   Official Blueprint Contract.
   - core1155
-  The core asset contract collected, adheres to ERC1155 rules, which is not used for now.
+  The core asset contract collected, adheres to ERC1155 rules.
 ## Complie Contracts
 - xar_dojo
   ```